cgkineo/adapt-assessmentResultsGraphic/README.md

 This defines the horizontal position of the component in the block.
 Acceptable values are `full`, `left` or `right`.

 ### \_assessmentId (string):
-The `_assessment._id` of the assessment that corresponds to this component.
+This is the unique name of the assessment for which the graphic should be displayed.
+If you only have one assessment, you can leave this blank.

 ### \_graphics (object):
 The object that defines the images to use for each assessment state.
 It contains the following settings that apply to the `_assessmentIncomplete`, `_assessmentPassed`, and `_assessmentFailed` objects.